SAML-based Single Sign-On

 Required Claim Attributes

 The following attributes are required in your SAML claim.
-NameID is technically optional within Kandji, so long as another attribute is specified to match the email address against.
+NameID is technically optional within Kandji so long as another attribute is specified to match the email address.

 If the surname and given name attributes are missing from your claim, the email address will be used for these values.